columbiadsl/TheaterStateMachine/ReadMe.md

         }
         ```
 1. Update line 27 of the PipeServer.cs in the `EdgeProxy` project with the connection string of the `proxy-multiplexor` device created in step 1.
-1. "Right-Click Debug" start new instance the `EdgeProxy` project
+1. Right-Click the `EdgeProxy` project and select "Debug-> Start New Instance"
-1. "Right-Click Debug" start new instance the `EdgeDeviceSimulator` project
+1. Right-Click the `EdgeDeviceSimulator` project and select "Debug-> Start New Instance"

 The state engine will now progress thru the scene script.
-C2D messages will appear in the Proxy and propagate to the Device Simulator.
+Command messages will appear in the Proxy and propagate to the Device Simulator.

 You can check which scene is currently active by making a GET request to `api/v1.0/Scene/currentscene`